BestTimesToVisit.com Logo

 Taxis & Ride-Sharing Apps

-Taxis are readily available in cities and tourist areas, identifiable by their yellow color.
-Ride-sharing apps like Uber operate in Athens and Thessaloniki, often using licensed taxis (Uber Taxi).
+Taxis are readily available in cities and tourist areas, offering door-to-door service.
+Ride-sharing apps like Uber operate in Athens and Thessaloniki, often connecting you with licensed taxi drivers.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.